laravel/docs/scout.md

 <a name="introduction"></a>
 ## Introduction

-Laravel Scout provides a simple, driver based solution for adding full-text search to your [Eloquent models](/docs/{{version}}/eloquent).
+Laravel Scout provides a simple, driver-based solution for adding full-text search to your [Eloquent models](/docs/{{version}}/eloquent).
 Using model observers, Scout will automatically keep your search indexes in sync with your Eloquent records.

 Currently, Scout ships with an [Algolia](https://www.algolia.com/) driver; however, writing custom drivers is simple and you are free to extend Scout with your own search implementations.